davber/pandocgen/README.md

 # pandocgen

-This is a generation framework for getting PDF and HTML out of Markdown files.
-It uses Pandoc, so the Markdown files can use Pandoc extensions to provide a slicker output.
+This is a generation framework for yielding PDF and HTML from good old Markdown files.
+It uses the eminent [Pandoc tool](http://johnmacfarlane.net/pandoc/), so the Markdown files can use Pandoc extensions to provide a slicker output, including mathematical expressions.

+**NOTE**: for some reason, the creator of Pandoc, John MacFarlane, has not named the Pandoc Markdown extension language.
+I sometimes refer to it as **PandocMarkdown**.

+**NOTE**: Pandoc is capable of translating between a host of formats, but this **pandocgen** project focuses on (Pandoc-)Markdown input.

 ## Very, Very Quick Intro...